bs-community/awesome-minecraft/readme.md

 - [WorldEdit Golf](https://worldedit.golf/) - Challenge others in a competition to use WorldEdit in as few commands as possible.

 ## Softwares

+### Libraries

+- [CraftLib](https://github.com/zerite/craftlib) - Complete [Kotlin](https://kotlinlang.org) / Java library for wrapping the entire Minecraft codebase, including protocol, NBT, schematics, chat and more.
+- [MCProtocolLib](https://github.com/Steveice10/MCProtocolLib) - A simple library for communicating with a Minecraft client/server, written in Java.
+- [node-minecraft-protocol](https://github.com/PrismarineJS/node-minecraft-protocol) - A NodeJS library to parse and serialize minecraft packets, plus authentication and encryption.

 ### Utilities